FAQs for two-factor authentication (2FA)

 How do I change my 2FA account settings?

 Because your primary phone number and the Microsoft Authenticator app are probably on the same phone, setting up a secondary number is important.
 This will be the fastest way to get back into your account if your phone is lost or stolen.
-It is strongly recommended to set up multiple authentication methods so that if one method becomes unavailable to you, you can choose to authenticate with another method.
+It is strongly recommended that you set up multiple authentication methods so if one method becomes unavailable, you can still authenticate with another.

-For detailed instructions on adding and managing authentication methods, see the IT Knowledge Base article: View and Modify 2FA and SSPR account settings.
+For detailed instructions on adding and managing authentication methods, see View and Modify 2FA and SSPR account settings.

 I received a Microsoft Authenticator app notification, and I was not trying to log in.